World-Charity-Tour/Upskllling/Docker/README.md

 # Docker and Kubernetes Guide

 This guide provides a comprehensive introduction to Docker and Kubernetes, covering everything from basic Docker concepts to deploying applications with Kubernetes.
-You'll learn about Docker images, containers, networks, and volumes, and get an introduction to Kubernetes architecture and commands.
-By the end of this guide, you'll also know how to create a container, serve it using Kubernetes services, and generate SSL certificates.
+You'll learn about Docker images, containers, networks, and volumes, get an introduction to Kubernetes architecture and commands, and explore OVH Managed Kubernetes with an example deployment.
+By the end of this guide, you'll know how to create a container, serve it using Kubernetes services, and generate SSL certificates.

 ## Table of Contents